 Tire Pressure Guidelines

-Keeping the right air pressure in your tires is important for your car’s performance and safety.
+Keeping the right air pressure in your tires is essential for your car’s performance and safety.

 Use a tire pressure monitoring system (TPMS) to regularly check the air pressure in each tire.
 Properly inflated tires wear evenly, provide good traction, and improve fuel efficiency.